Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

-Radiation therapy can be used to treat CUP.
+Radiation therapy can be used to treat a cancer of unknown primary (CUP).
 However, the goal of radiation therapy may change based on your situation.

-For some cancers that have not spread too far from where they started, it can be used alone or with other treatments such as surgery with the goal of trying to cure the cancer.
-When cancer has spread extensively, radiation can be used to relieve symptoms such as pain, bleeding, trouble swallowing, intestinal blockage, compression of blood vessels or nerves by tumors, and problems caused by metastases to bones.
+For some cancers that have not spread too far from where they started, radiation therapy can be used alone or with other treatments, such as surgery, to try to cure the cancer.
+When cancer has spread to many parts of the body, radiation can be used to relieve symptoms.
+It can help with symptoms such as pain, bleeding, trouble swallowing, intestinal blockage, compression of blood vessels or nerves by tumors, and problems caused by metastases to bones.

 Radiation therapy uses high-energy rays (or particles) to kill cancer cells or slow their rate of growth.

-Depending on where the radiation is aimed or placed and what dose is given, side effects may include the following:
+Side effects of radiation depend on where the radiation is aimed or placed and the dose given, and may include the following:

 Most of these side effects go away after treatment ends, but some are long-term and may never go away completely.